jhoerr/cloudmesh-manual/docs/_sources/accounts/azure.md.txt

 Can the resource group be created with the az command?
 How is it done for storage, how is it done for compute?

 - [ ] todo: Azure.
-Compute and STorage FAQ: to be completed by student.
+Compute and Storage FAQ: to be completed by student.

-- [ ] TODO: there are several images in the folde accounts/impgaes/azure, but tehy are not used in the text]
+- [ ] TODO: there are several images in the folder `accounts/impgaes/azure`,
+  but they are not used in the text]

 ## References